jtpaasch/load2demo/README.md

 This time, BAP throws a conflict error, saying that the instructions conflict.
 Again, it as if BAP is trying to merge the second program over the top of the first one.

+I am not sure I understand why these two ways of loading differ.
+What exactly is happening here?